oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_custom.md

 The opened PVE panel information is:

-Login username and password are both ``root``, after logging in be sure to use web SSH to change the password to avoid being blown up.
+The default login username and password are both ``root``.
+After login, change the password immediately in web SSH to avoid brute-force risk.

-When using host SSH, be sure to log into the corresponding ``https://IPV4:8006`` to use SSH on the web panel, do not use the host's port 22 to manipulate the PVE.
+When using host SSH, be sure to log into the corresponding ``https://IPv4:8006`` to use SSH on the web panel, do not use the host's port 22 to manipulate the PVE.

 Because the SSH on the web panel is inside Docker, it does not support subsequent one-click configurations, so please configure your own gateway, etc. to use it.